cheestree/vetly/README.md

     src/client
     ```

-6. Make sure it contains the `webClientId` field, for example:
+6. Make sure it contains the `webClientId` field

+    **Where to find your `webClientId`**
+    - In your Firebase project, open the Google Cloud Console Credentials page.
+    - Locate the OAuth 2.0 Client ID of type Web application.
+    - Copy the Client ID — this is your webClientId.

+    Example `firebaseConfig.json`:
     ```
     {
       "apiKey": "YOUR_API_KEY",